Lakshya5071/IE-Tasks-Project-7-Decentralised-Rental-System-/README.md

 This mainly consists of **6 tasks**, each designed to challenge you at different difficulty levels — from **beginner-friendly** Solidity practice to **advanced full-stack AI + blockchain integrations**.

-Your mission is to **select one task** that best matches your current skill level, complete it thoroughly, and submit it as a **public GitHub repository**.
+Your mission is to **select atleast one task** that best matches your current skill level, complete it thoroughly, and submit it as a **public GitHub repository**.
+There are no restrictions on number of tasks but submitted tasks are expected to be completed.
-> 💡 Remember: One complete, polished submission is always better than multiple half-finished attempts.
+>  One complete, polished submission is always better than multiple half-finished attempts.

 ---